TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

   See the example flows and WIKI entries about "Caching" to see how to pre-load data into new/reloaded pages from Node-RED.

-* The various templates along with some of the examples show you the different ways to work with the `uibuilderfe` library depending whether you are using a front-end framework library or not.
+* The various templates along with some of the examples show you the different ways to work with the front-end client library depending whether you are using along with a front-end framework library or not.

 * There is an external template on GitHub called [`TotallyInformation/uib-template-test`](https://github.com/TotallyInformation/uib-template-test).
   You can use this to see the kinds of things that need to be in a template.
 Templates are likely to continue to evolve and in the future are likely